nicklansley/ollama_usage_examples/ollama_email_summariser.md

 - Python 3.9+
 - Access to a Gmail account
-- Necessary IMAP libraries installed (`imaplib` and others if needed)
 - DotEnv and Ollama AI Python packages installed
-- Ollama server running with an appropriate AI model loaded (the script uses 'llama3.1:latest' by default)
+- Ollama server running with an appropriate AI models loaded (see below)

 ## Requirements